Tax Day 2017 Freebies: Where To Get Deals & Discounts Today?

 McDonald’s: McDonald’s, unfortunately, isn’t offering a national promotion.
 So, you will have to check with your local store in order to see if they decided to partake in this year’s Tax Day freebies.

 According to USA Today, the deal McDonald’s is offering for Tax Day 2017 actually varies upon location.
-In Philadelphia, New Jersey and Delaware, customers can order $1 off Big Macs.
+In Philadelphia, New Jersey, and Delaware, customers can order $1 off Big Macs.
 In Northeast and central Pennsylvania locations, customers can buy a 10-piece Chicken McNugget for just $1.49.
 In some Florida locations, you can buy a Big Mac or Quarter Pounder with Cheese and get a second one for a penny.
 Ohio markets, on the other hand, are offering a similar BOGO deal to Florida, but the second sandwich is $0.18.
 McDonald’s customers are encouraged to check the McDonald’s app to see what deals – if any – their local stores are offering.

 Bob Evans: Customers can enjoy 30 percent off their entire order when they dine-in or carry-out, the coupon can be found at the Bob Evan’s website.